-Accounts and Membership; Account Security
+Accounts; Account Security

 If you create an account, you are responsible for maintaining the security of your account.
 You may not transfer your account or otherwise do anything to give another person access to it.
 You are responsible for all activities that occur under your account and any other actions taken in connection with the account.
 You must take reasonable steps to guard the security of your account, including by keeping the username and password for your account confidential.
 You represent and warrant that all information you provide in connection with your account is accurate and complete.
 If you learn that anyone has accessed or attempted to access your account or if any of your account information has changed, please contact firstname.lastname@example.org.